 In addition to making it easier for you to track and log hours, time tracking software like Clio Manage further improves your billing process by letting you create time entries for your bills with a single click.

 Tracking hours for invoicing in the most efficient, accurate way is key to lawyer productivity and maximizing billable hours.
 Whether you use a billable hours chart to calculate time tracking faster or a tool like legal practice management software, you need to have a clear time tracking system and follow best practices.
-By tracking time more accurately, you can help yourself meet billable hours targets, while also ensuring clients are invoiced correctly and clearly, contributing to an optimal client centered experience.
+By tracking time more accurately, you can help yourself meet billable hours targets.
+You’ll also ensure clients are invoiced correctly and clearly, contributing to an optimal client centered experience.

 Note: The information in this article applies only to US practices.
 This post is provided for informational purposes only.
 It does not constitute legal, business, or accounting advice.